frida/frida-website/_i18n/en/_docs/building.md

 ### Design Constraints

-Frida has a rather complicated build system due to some design constraints:
+Frida has a fairly complex build system due to some design constraints:

 - **Short build time for new contributors.** Frida downloads a prebuilt toolchain and SDK to save time.
 This requires a bit more fiddling to get the